-The Basor Stream is one of the Negev desert streams.
+The Basor Stream (also known as HaBesor Stream) is one of the Negev desert streams.
 Nahal Basor makes its way to the Mediterranean Sea from the watershed in the desert near Zin (around 80Km) and is one of the longest streams in the Negev.
 Some researchers have suggested that this is the biblical Egypt Stream that acted as part of the southern border of Israel in some biblical periods.

 There is plenty of water in the Basor Stream and from the bank it is possible to spot turtles swimming.
-The stream ensures that there is plenty of green in this desert area and especially in spring this is a real treat for the eye (and the camera.)
+The stream ensures that there is plenty of green in this desert area and especially in spring this is a real treat for the eye (and for the camera).

 On the far side of the bridge there is a natural viewpoint over the desert and the opportunity to explore pristine hard packed dunes and the gorges that were carved out by the water.
 It is possible to get a real desert feeling within a very short distance.
 Children will love to explore the gorges, try and slide down some of the ridges and to run “across the waves” going up and down the ridges and valleys.

 There is a viewing tower at the entrance, allowing a good view of the area.
 Alongside the stream there is a pleasant walk that shows the contrast between desert and water.
 It is possible to walk a reasonable distance, but, many visitors will probably prefer to just sample this route especially in the heat.
 On the other bank there is a dirt road that leads to various reservoirs and views – again many visits could probably miss the drive.

 Facilities include a picnic area, marked paths, several archaeological and historical sites and a memorial.